- A third volunteer will receive a dose of an Ebola vaccine Thursday

-While there currently is no proven treatment for Ebola beyond supportive care, government agencies and small biotech firms have been scrambling to speed up development of several potential therapies and vaccines.
+While there is no proven treatment for Ebola beyond supportive care, government agencies and small biotechnology firms have been scrambling to speed up development of several potential therapies and vaccines.

 A third vaccine, also developed by the NIH, was recently tested in primates and found to protect them from infection; it was given in combination with Depovax, an adjuvant that has been used with other vaccines and cancer therapies to boost the body's immune response.